header("Content-type: text/html; charset=iso-8859-1"); ?>

 TB is a reportable disease and as such, healthcare professionals have a responsibility to act in accordance with local, regional, and state protocols, administrative rules and statutes.
 The TB program in your area is the ultimate public health authority.

-As a Regional Training and Medical Consultation Center (RTMCC), the GTBI is tasked by the CDC with strengthening medical consultation throughout the Northeast United States.
-Therefore, serving as a resource to TB medical consultants in the state and big city TB programs in the Northeast Region is a high priority.
+As a TB Center of Excellence (COE), the GTBI is tasked by the CDC with strengthening medical consultation throughout the Northeast United States.
+Therefore, serving as a resource to TB medical consultants in the state and big city TB programs in the Northeastern Region is a high priority.
+GTBI can also assist in the acquisition of Clofazimine for patients about whom there is an ongoing consultation.
+The procedure for accessing Clofazimine can be found here.

 Click here for the list of TB Programs that will assist you in accessing resources from within your jurisdiction.